Legal Research and Writing Scholarship and Presentations

 Royal C. Gardner (with Darby Dickerson), Advancing Environmental Education Through Moot Court, 1 Int'l J. Envtl.
 Consumerism 63 (2005).

-Lance N. Long & William C. Christensen, Does the Readability of Your Appellate Brief Affect Your Chance of Winning an Appeal?--An Analysis of Readability in Appellate Briefs and Its Correlation with Success on Appeal, 12 J. App.
-Pract. & Process 145 (2011).
+Lance N. Long, Does the Readability of Your Appellate Brief Affect Your Chance of Winning an Appeal?--An Analysis of Readability in Appellate Briefs and Its Correlation with Success on Appeal, 12 J. App.
+Pract. & Process 145 (2011) (with William F. Christensen).

-Catherine Cameron (with Jeff Minneti), Teaching Every Student: A Demonstration Lesson That Adapts Instruction to Students' Learning Styles, 17 Persps.
-161 (Spring 2009).
+Catherine Cameron, Teaching Every Student: A Demonstration Lesson That Adapts Instruction to Students' Learning Styles, 17 Persps.
+161 (Spring 2009) (with Jeff Minneti).

-Catherine Cameron (with Jeff Minneti), Using Student Learning Preferences to Compare and Contrast Objective Memo Writing with Essay Exam Writing, 22 Second Draft 10 (Spring 2008).
+Catherine Cameron, Using Student Learning Preferences to Compare and Contrast Objective Memo Writing with Essay Exam Writing, 22 Second Draft 10 (Spring 2008) (with Jeff Minneti).

 Ann Piccard, Teaching to Different Levels of Experience: What I Learned from Working with Experienced Writers from Different Fields, 17 Persps.
 115 (2009).